oauthstuff/draft-oauth-par/main.md

   Host: as.example.com
 ```

-could be pushed directly to the AS by the client as follows:
+Such a request could instead be pushed directly to the authorization server by the client as follows:

 ```
   POST /as/par HTTP/1.1